Managing Calls through the Web Interface

 If there are multiple connected cameras, you can specify which one should be used for sending video when configuring video capture devices.
 In this case any of the remaining cameras will be used for content sharing.

-To zoom in on the transmitted image or document and navigate through it, click the button in the preview window.
-In the control panel that opens, you can zoom and move the image using the appropriate buttons.
+button in the preview window.
+In the control panel that opens, you can zoom and move the image using the respective buttons.

 # Switching Layouts